 Dr Sean Flanagan is a dual fellowship trained ENT surgeon (otolaryngology head and neck surgery), sub-specialising in diseases of the ear, tumours of the skull base and in surgical correction of hearing loss including cochlear implantation and bone anchored hearing aids.
-He is equally comfortable in the management of general adult and paediatric ENT disorders.
+He is equally comfortable in the management of paediatric ENT disorders.

 Following completion of his ENT training, he spent two further years pursuing post-fellowship sub-specialisation in otology, neurotology and skull base surgery.
 The first year was spent at St Vincent’s Hospital under supervision of Professor Paul Fagan, the pre-eminent otologist and skull base surgeon in Australia.
 The second year was spent at the Gruppo Otologico, in Piacenza, Italy, under the supervision of Professor Mario Sanna.
 This unit is the busiest skull base and neurotology unit in Europe.